How to Keep New Cats Calm

 Lots of new family and friends in the house can bring new environmental stress like noises, smells, and changes in routine that may lead to behavioral changes and tension.
 Avoiding major changes to routine can help reduce the likelihood your cat may become restless or nervous.

 Basepaws’ DNA testing can help identify the breeds your cat may most favor when it comes to genetics and behavior.
 Learning about those breeds and their behaviors can offer insight to their predisposition to environmental stress.
-Basepaws also offers one-on-one coaching if you want to talk with a professional about your cat’s safety and behavior this holiday season.
+Basepaws also offers one-on-one coaching if you want to talk with a professional about your cat’s safety and behavior.

 Litter Box Cleanliness 101: Holiday Edition

 If you know your cat will be jittery during the holiday season from new people coming in and out of the house, move their litter box to a different room away from guests at least a week in advance of guests arriving.

 It's also best to keep the litter box cleaner than normal, especially on a busy holiday week.
 We suggest scooping the litter twice a day and adding additional clean sand to the box to promote frequent trips to a clean litter box to promote good urinary health.

 Pawsitive Immune System Support

 To keep your cat happy and healthy during the holidays, start giving them a functional supplement that helps support their immune system.
 An example can be Zesty Paws Lysine-Immune Bites™ for Cats which are a great source of L-Lysine to enhance immune system response.
 We also recommend always having water out and switching to feeding canned wet food once in a while to increase your cat’s hydration.
 This will support their urinary system during busy times.

 No!
 Bad Cat!
 Avoiding Holiday Safety Hazards